sinamhdv/UBC-DSCI-100-project/README.md

-# dsci-100-project_template
+# Pulsar Star Prediction

-Template project repository for DSCI-100
+Prediction of pulsar stars using KNN algorithm.
+Done as a course project for UBC DSCI 100 (Intro to Data Science) course.